Experience the Mamanuca Islands on a Budget!

 1. Snorkel at Coral Reefs

 The Mamanuca Islands are surrounded by coral reefs rich with tropical fish, so snorkelling is an absolute must when visiting the islands!
-Many of the resorts offer free use of snorkelling gear, such as Beachcomber Island Resort who also runs two snorkelling trips per day.
-Gear is also complimentary with trips to South Sea Island.
+Many of the resorts offer free use of snorkelling gear, such as Beachcomber Island Resort which also runs two snorkelling trips per day.
+Gear is also complimentary with trips to South Sea Island (more info on Viator and Tripadvisor).
 Combine your visit with some affordable dorms, private rooms and bures to stay in.
 Check out our 6 Budget Accommodation in the Mamanuca Islands for more information.

 2. Swim in the Resort Pools